CiscoDevNet/intersight-powershell/docs/Initialize-IntersightStorageStoragePolicy.md

 ```

 ### -DirectAttachedNvmeSlots
-Only U.3 NVMe drives has to be specified, entered slots will be moved to Direct attached mode.
+Only U.3 NVMe drives need to be specified, entered slots will be moved to Direct attached mode.
 Allowed slots are 1-4, 101-104.
-Allowed value is a comma or hyphen separated number range.
+Allowed value is a comma or hyphen separated number ranges.

 ```yaml
 Type: string